 Regardless of how you spend your time in Eastbourne, if you’re like us then after a day of adventuring you’ll want some fantastic food and a refreshing pint.

-As we know this place so well, we’ve decided to put together a list of what we believe are the best pubs in Eastbourne.
+And to help you find that perfect pint and good food, we’ve decided to put together a list of what we believe are the best pubs in Eastbourne.

 As you’ll soon see, there’s a common theme with the ale – Eastbourne knows what they like!
 So sit back and relax while we guide you through the best pubs in Eastbourne!